apache/apex-core/configuration_packages.md

 #Launching with CLI

--conf of the launch command in CLI supports specifying configuration package in the local filesystem.
+`-conf` option of the launch command in CLI supports specifying configuration package in the local filesystem.
 Example:

     dt\> launch DTApp-mydtapp-1.0.0.jar -conf DTConfig-mydtconfig-1.0.0.jar

 This command expects both the application package and the configuration package to be in the local file system.

 #Related REST API

 ##POST /ws/v2/configPackages

 Payload: Raw content of configuration package zip

 Function: Creates or replace a configuration package zip file in HDFS

 Curl example:

     $ curl -XPOST -T DTConfig-{name}.jar http://{yourhost:port}/ws/v2/configPackages

 ## GET /ws/v2/configPackages?appPackageName=...&appPackageVersion=...

 All query parameters are optional

 Function: Returns the configuration packages that the user is authorized to use and that are compatible with the specified appPackageName, appPackageVersion and appName.

 ## GET /ws/v2/configPackages/``<user>``?appPackageName=...&appPackageVersion=...

 All query parameters are optional

 Function: Returns the configuration packages under the specified user and that are compatible with the specified appPackageName, appPackageVersion and appName.

 ## GET /ws/v2/configPackages/```<user>```/```<name>```